Contact us 07969 391370

 All Skin Types

-Skin behaves differently across the full spectrum of tones.
-Both lighter and melanin‑rich skin require tailored, inflammation‑aware, and barrier‑respectful treatment planning.
+Skin behaves differently across the full spectrum of tones, including combination skin, dry skin, normal skin, oily skin, and sensitive skin.
+Both lighter and melanin-rich skin require tailored, inflammation-aware, and barrier-respectful treatment planning.

 White / Light Skin